 IUDs provide safe, effective, and long-term protection against pregnancy without bothering about the other temporary methods to be adopted during regular sexual activities.

-IUDs being boon or a bane depends on the situation that can vary from person to person.
+IUDs being a boon or a bane depends on the situation that can vary from person to person.
 But, it is by far the safest and time-proven method of contraception, provided we follow instructions and understand the negatives.

 Be informed; choose wisely.